 Red is aggressive, energetic, and attention-grabbing.
 Yellow communicates hope, while black is all about prestige and sophistication.
-If marketing is about making an emotional connection with consumers, then don’t ignore your colours.
+If marketing is about making an emotional connection with consumers, then don’t ignore your colour palette.

 With a ‘uniquely you’ Instagram colour palette, you can paint a picture of your brand that goes beyond words and images.